harry3201/Health_Disparity_Analysis/README.md

 ---

 ### **Project Title: Public Health Disparity Analysis in India**

 #### **Project Overview**

-This project is an end-to-end data analysis workflow simulating a real-world scenario of a data analyst.
+This project is an end-to-end data analysis workflow simulating a real-world analysis scenario .
 It focuses on identifying and analyzing regional disparities in public health infrastructure, outcomes, and socio-economic factors in India.
 The analysis culminates in a focused case study comparing the public health landscapes of **Bihar** and **Kerala**, two states with vastly different socio-economic profiles.

-This project demonstrates proficiency in the complete data analysis lifecycle, from handling messy, authentic data to generating and communicating compelling, data-backed insights.
+It demonstrates proficiency in the complete data analysis lifecycle, from handling messy, authentic data to generating and communicating compelling, data-backed insights.

 #### **Key Questions Addressed**